Public Information: L

 When starting or running a small business, you need to be aware of the numerous laws that impact on your business.
 This guide introduces the various legal issues small businesses need to consider.

-All South Africans have the right to proper, efficient and professional services, either from the government or other public entities.
-But when that does not happen, there are many channels you can follow to ensure you get proper redress.
+All South Africans have the right to professional services, either from the government or private entities.
+But when that does not happen, there are channels you can follow to ensure you get proper redress.

 Why Are Trees and Plants Important?